-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

 There is a lifetime limit of $7,500 per member for this service and $300 yearly for repairs.
-To request approval to exceed the service cost cap for minor home modifications, the managed care organization (MCO) must send a written request to the Texas Health and Human Services Commission (HHSC), along with appropriate documentation which must include the cost estimate and an assurance that the individual service plan (ISP) is within the member's overall cost ceiling and adequate to meet the needs of the member.
-Once the $7,500 cap or a higher amount approved by HHSC is reached, only $300 per year per member, excluding associated fees, will be allowed for repairs, replacement or additional modifications.
-The MCO is responsible for obtaining cost-effective modifications authorized on the member's ISP.If a member changes MCOs, the losing MCO must provide documentation to the gaining MCO related to any minor home modification expenditures.
+Once the $7,500 cost limit is reached, only $300 per year per member, excluding associated fees, will be allowed for repairs, replacement or additional modifications.
+The managed care organization (MCO) is responsible for obtaining cost-effective modifications authorized on the member's individual service plan (ISP).
+The MCO may exceed the cost limit, however the MCO must not include any costs over the lifetime limit on any cost reports, claims, encounters or financial statistical reports.

+If a member changes MCOs, the losing MCO must provide documentation to the gaining MCO related to any minor home modification expenditures.
 See Uniform Managed Care Terms and Conditions (UMCC), Section 5.06, Span of Coverage, for payment responsibilities.

 6640 Landlord Approval for Minor Home Modifications